 – Anime Festival Asia

-Anime Festival Asia is a series of event that take place during the year in different countries of South-east Asia, including Indonesia, Thailand and Singapore, the latter hosting the main and biggest event of this series of conventions.
-It is the primary and predominant event for anything related to Japanese culture in Asia and one of the biggest in the world, and while it follows the same pattern of these kind of events that mainly focuses on Anime and Manga, it also features well known guests from the Japanese Music Industry, with artists such as Kalafina, SCANDAL, May’n, Hatsune Miku, Yanagi Nagi, T.M Revolution and many more hitting the stage of this important event.
-With one of the highest number of presences in all the world, talented artists from the Japanese music industry, and an overall well done organization, Anime Festival Asia, particularly the main Singapore event, is a worth attending event for all the asian fans outside Japan who want to catch good Japanese artists performing overseas.
+Anime Festival Asia is a series of events that take place during the year in different countries of South-east Asia, including Indonesia, Thailand and Singapore, the latter hosting the main and biggest event.
+It is the primary event for anything related to Japanese culture in Asia and one of the biggest in the world.
+While AFA follows the same pattern of these kind of events, mainly focusing on Anime and Manga, it also features well known guests from the Japanese music industry, with artists such as Kalafina, SCANDAL, May’n, Hatsune Miku, Yanagi Nagi, T.M Revolution and many more.
+With one of the highest number of participants in all the world, Anime Festival Asia, particularly the main Singapore event, is an event for all the Asian fans outside Japan who want to catch good Japanese artists performing overseas.